 Sam Contis brilliantly strung together a book of Lange’s photos, cataloging people living along the west coast, and particularly around San Francisco.
 One of the many motifs present throughout the work are images of people sleeping during the daylight hours.
 But it also takes a hard look at the working class struggles of the day.

-Day Sleeper is a brilliant, limited run, work that showcases many never-before-seen images from one of the most famous American photographers.
+Day Sleeper is a brilliant, limited-run, work that showcases many never-before-seen images from one of the most famous American photographers.
 Find it on Amazon here.

 So all the photographer has to do is point the camera and click the shutter button like they used to with disposable cameras.

-And that’s what makes them such a fun companion.
+And that’s what makes the Ilford Sprite 35-II such a fun companion.
 Even though I have a number of cameras that are way better, I’m always going to bring this one around with me because of how easily it captures memories.

-The Film developers Cookbook
+8. The Film Developing Cookbook